alecramsay/T/docs/commands/derive.md

 # derive

-Derive a new column from existing columns.
+Derive a new column from existing columns in the top table on the stack.
+Pop that table off and push the new table onto the stack.

 ## Examples